Dear ISIE members,

 Due to current circumstances and uncertainties around Covid-19, the ISIE-SEM section has started a monthly series of online sessions to allow exchange in our community even when physical conferences are not possible.

 Holding the conference online enables us to avoid not only spatial restrictions, but also temporal limitations – online conferences don’t have to be condensed to a limited number of days like a regular conference.
 Instead, the ISIE-SEM perpetual online conference will hold its sessions periodically.
 Think of it as a hybrid conference-webinar series.

-Online sessions will follow regular session formats – 1.5 h duration, a common theme, 3-4 speakers presenting their research, and time for discussion.
-Sessions will be open – and free – to attend, broadcast live and recorded for later viewing on the ISIE website.
+Online sessions follow regular session formats – 1.5 h duration, a common theme, 3-4 speakers presenting their research, and time for discussion.
+Sessions are open – and free – to attend, broadcast live and recorded for later viewing on the ISIE youtube channel.
 They are scheduled once per month (for now) in alternating hours to accommodate members’ different time zones.

-The ISIE-SEM perpetual online conference aims to bring together our community and continue advancing sustainability science in these extraordinary times, as well as providing a low-barrier introduction to our work to people who are curious about socio-economic metabolism research but not yet part of our community.
+The ISIE-SEM perpetual online conference aims to bring together our community and further advance sustainability science in these extraordinary times, as well as providing a low-barrier introduction to our work for people who are curious about socio-economic metabolism research but are not yet part of our community.
 It is not intended to replace our biannual section conferences.

 We’d love to receive your comments and answer any questions you may have – email@example.com